A Popular Internet Destination Since 1996

 (2) The main pages of this site incorporate modest displays of what I hope you'll find to be fairly unobtrusive text and graphical advertisements.
 These ads are served by Google, from whom I receive a tiny payment each time someone clicks on one.
 I have no associated affiliation with the companies mentioned, and am generally not in a position to provide advice concerning their particular products or services.

 These payments are used to help defray operating costs; they influence neither my opinions nor my recommendations.
-Except when clearly designated otherwise, all writings on this site are mine alone (I do not publish "guest posts"), and have not been reviewed, approved, or otherwise influenced by any outside agency.
+Except when clearly designated otherwise (such as in quotations), all writings on this site are mine alone (I do not publish "guest posts"), and have not been reviewed, approved, or otherwise influenced by any outside agency.